Sustainability at Peter Lehmann

 SOIL CONSERVATION

-Our grower families implement a minimal intervention ‘hands-off’ approach to the vineyard to allow the fruit to truly express itself.
-No insecticide has been used for over 20 years, and based on weather events, herbicide use has been reduced to minimal spraying four times per year.
+We continuously improve our land management practices, working with growers to enhance biodiversity through inter-row plantings, native grasses, and minimal chemical use.
+Our grower families implement a minimal intervention ‘hands-off’ approach to the vineyard to allow the fruit to truly express itself, no insecticides have been used for over 20 years, and herbicide spraying is limited.

 WATER STEWARDSHIP